AndyMc629/ai-ml-eng-with-python/projects/agentic-workflows/agentic-software-dev/agentic-ml-backend/README.md

 1.  **Build and Run Docker Containers:**
     Navigate to the `agentic-ml-backend` directory and run:
     ```bash
-    docker-compose up --build -d
+    docker compose up --build -d
     ```
-    This will start the MLflow tracking server (on `http://localhost:5000`) and the FastAPI application (on `http://localhost:8000`).
+    This will start the MLflow tracking server (on `http://localhost:5001`) and the FastAPI application (on `http://localhost:8000`).

 2.  **Train and Register a Model:**
     Before the FastAPI application can serve predictions, a model needs to be registered with MLflow.
 You can run the `train_model.py` script inside the `fastapi-app` container:
     ```bash
-    docker-compose exec fastapi-app python train_model.py
+    docker compose exec fastapi-app python train_model.py
     ```
     This script will train a dummy sentiment classifier and register it as `sentiment_classifier` in your local MLflow instance.